Crayfish: Pets

 Crayfish are kept as pets in freshwater aquariums.
 They prefer foods like shrimp pellets or various vegetables, but will also eat tropical fish food, regular fish food, algae wafers, and small fish that can be captured with their claws.
 A report by the National Park Service as well as video and anecdotal reports by aquarium owners indicate that crayfish will eat their moulted exoskeleton "to recover the calcium and phosphates contained in it."
 As omnivores, crayfish will eat almost anything; therefore, they may explore the edibility of aquarium plants in a fish tank.
 However, most species of dwarf crayfish, such as Cambarellus patzcuarensis, will not destructively dig or eat live aquarium plants.

 In some nations, such as the United Kingdom, United States, Australia, and New Zealand, imported alien crayfish are a danger to local rivers.
 The three most widespread American species invasive in Europe are Faxonius limosus, Pacifastacus leniusculus and Procambarus clarkii.
 Crayfish may spread into different bodies of water because specimens captured for pets in one river are often released into a different catchment.
 There is a potential for ecological damage when crayfish are introduced into non-native bodies of water: e.g., crayfish plague in Europe, or the introduction of the common yabby (Cherax destructor) into drainages east of the Great Dividing Range in Australia.

+Education

+Some public schools in the United States keep live crayfish in the classroom and have the students take care of them in order to give the students a greater understanding of the creatures.

 Sentinel species

 The Protivin brewery in the Czech Republic uses crayfish outfitted with sensors to detect any changes in their bodies or pulse activity in order to monitor the purity of the water used in their product.
 The creatures are kept in a fish tank that is fed with the same local natural source water used in their brewing.
 If three or more of the crayfish have changes to their pulses, employees know there is a change in the water and examine the parameters.

 Scientists also monitor crayfish in the wild in natural bodies of water to study the levels of pollutants there.
+This use makes crayfish an indicator species.